Characters: The Walking Dead TV Show

 - Terminus: Both at one point welcomed in new survivors to join their camp, but after a horrific experience with hostile outsiders, they hardened up and became far less trusting, and as a result Took a Level in Badass.
 While Rick's group was able to remain good people thanks to their moral center, Hershel, the Terminus people eventually devolved to become psychopathic, gluttonous cannibals.

-- Putting the Band Back Together: The focus of the second half of season four, after the fall of the prison.
+- Putting the Band Back Together: The focus of the second half of Season 4, after the fall of the prison.

 - Red Shirt: As noted below, at two points the group has had numerous extras as group members who are quickly slaughtered to up the show's body count.
 Among the named examples of this trope are Jimmy, Patricia, and Ryan Samuels.